tutts/react-single-image/README.md

 ## FAQ

-> Should I use this in Production?
+#### Should I use this in Production?

 Single Origin is still in BETA, but should you use it, please open an issue in Github if you find something doesn't work.
 Remember to test on a separate branch to avoid any disasters!

-> I use the metro bundler for React Native, will this work with Symlinks?
+#### I use the metro bundler for React Native, will this work with Symlinks?

 Mixed results in testing!
-Which is why Single Origin defaults to "Folder References" for React Native, we take advantage of the Node resolver and create a folder name with of the image, and include a default export inside an `index.js`
+Which is why Single Origin defaults to "Folder References" for React Native, we take advantage of the Node resolver and create a folder with the image filename, and include a default export to the global image inside an `index.js`

-> Does this work with [Haul](https://github.com/callstack/haul) bundler?
+#### Does this work with [Haul](https://github.com/callstack/haul) bundler?

 Not sure yet, will get around to it soon.

-> Doesn't Webpack do something like this?
+#### Doesn't Webpack do something like this?

 Kinda! _but_ only for production bundles, which means you still need to include all duplicate images inside your source.

 ## 1.0.0 todo list

--[ ] Test coverage
+- [ ] Test coverage
--[ ] Move to Node Async APIs
+- [ ] Move to Node Async APIs
--[ ] Improve public API to just `single-origin` for create/update pipeline -[ ] Test on unix and Windows systems
+- [ ] Improve public API to just `single-origin` for create/update pipeline
+- [ ] Test on unix and Windows systems
--[ ] Automagically detect React Native projects and set defaults
+- [ ] Automagically detect React Native projects and set defaults
+- [ ] Better initialisation of project (remove manual file creation)